 False Claims Act and Mortgage Company Whistleblower Awards

 The False Claims Act allows people with inside information about fraud involving government programs to collect an award for their information.
 The Quicken case involves FHA loan guaranties.
 Other popular False Claims Act cases involve Medicaid and Medicare fraud, overbilling by defense contractors, bridge builders using foreign steel and companies skirting tariffs and customs duties.
 If a government program or funds are involved, there is a good chance that any fraud in those programs false within the Act.
-And that means cash awards for whistleblowers
+And that means cash awards for whistleblowers.

 Whistleblowers who are first to file can receive between 15% and 30% of whatever monies the government collects.
 Because of the triple damages and fines, potential whistleblower awards are huge.

 Our years of experience handling False Claims Act whistleblower cases give us a unique edge with financial services whistleblower cases.
+Are these cases dead?
+Of course not.
+As noted above, however, the amount of fines and penalties are down meaning the rewards are generally lower.

 For more information, give us a call.
 All inquiries are protected by the attorney – client privilege and kept confidential.
 Even if you never hire us, your information is safe and you never owe us any money unless we collect an award for you.